issp-center-dev/DCore/doc/impuritysolvers/scipy/scipy.rst

     Particle numbers to be considered:
      [0 1 2]

 This shows the dimension of the Hamiltonian matrix for each particle number.
-When ``particle_numbers`` option is given, the particle numbers to be considered are shown at the end.
+When ``particle_numbers`` option is given, the particle numbers to be considered are shown.

 .. code-block:: text